mikecampo/dotfiles/windows/readme.md

 * Configure crash dump storage location for projects via the registry.

-* Enable security updates
-    *this may no longer be an issue*
-    * If you don't have an antivirus program, or you do but it's not verified by Microsoft, then you will not receive security updates unless you set a key in the registry.
-Note that Windows Defender counts as a valid antivirus program.
-    * Add the following registry key:

-        Key="HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\QualityCompat"
-        Value="cadca5fe-87d3-4b96-b7fb-a231484277cc" Type="REG_DWORD”
-        Data="0x00000000”

 * Increase TDR setting for GPU Driver
     * TDR determines the length of time that a GPU can hang on a computation until the OS restarts the driver.
 By default this is set to a few seconds so you can experience app crashes when